Biogen's experimental eye treatment fails to meet study goal

-Biogen Inc's (BIIB.O) experimental gene therapy for a genetic retinal disease that leads to progressive vision loss did not meet the main goal of a mid-to-late stage study, the drugmaker said on Friday.
+(Reuters) -Biogen Inc’s experimental gene therapy for a genetic retinal disease that leads to progressive vision loss did not meet the main goal of a mid-to-late stage study, the drugmaker said on Friday.

 The treatment, BIIB112, did not show significant improvement in retinal sensitivity in patients with X-linked retinitis pigmentosa, a rare eye condition that has no approved treatments.